• Skip to main content

 How to prepare the peppers

-The peppers need to be pre-roasted before putting the dish together.
-This helps to release more flavour as well as soften the peppers.
+The peppers need to be pre-roasted before putting the dish together, but this is easy to do (this helps to release more flavour as well as soften the peppers).
 I do not recommend parboiling the peppers instead as this will remove some of their flavour and there'll be no juices to add to the filling mixture (for more flavour and moisture).
+To prepare the peppers for stuffing:

 1. Place each pepper, stem side down, on top of a board.